mohanakannan9/container-service/docs/command.md

         - **replacement-key** - A shorthand way to refer to this input's value elsewhere in the command.
 Default: the input's name bracketed by "#"; e.g. for an input named "foo" the default replacement-key is "#foo#".
         - **provides-value-for-command-input** - The name of a Command Input, which will receive its value from this input.
         - **provides-files-for-command-mount** - The name of a Command Mount, which will receive files from this input.
     - **derived-inputs** - A List of Inputs to the Command Wrapper that will not come in from outside, but instead will be derived from other inputs as parents or children.
-See [XNAT Inputs](#xnat-inputs) for more.
+See [Wrapper Inputs](#wrapper-inputs) for more.
         - **name**
         - **description**
-        - **type** - One of the basic types (string, boolean, number, file) or the XNAT object types (Project, Subject, Session, Scan, Assessor, Resource, Config).
+        - **type** - One of the basic types (string, boolean, number) or the XNAT object types (Project, Subject, Session, Scan, Assessor, Resource, Config, File, File[], Directory).
 See the section on [input types](#input-types) below for more.
         - **matcher** - A [JSONPath filter](#jsonpath-filters) used to determine if an input value is valid or not.
 For instance, if the parent input is a `Session`, and this input is a `Scan`, we can make sure that this input only matches scans with a DICOM resource by setting the matcher to `"DICOM" in @.resources[*].label`, or only matches scans of a certain type by setting the matcher to `@.scan-type == "MPRAGE"`.
         - **default-value**
         - **user-settable** - true/false.
 Should this Input be exposed to users who are launching via a UI?
 See the section [User-settable or not?](#user-settable-or-not) for the use-cases where one might want to set this to "false".
         - **replacement-key** - A shorthand way to refer to this input's value elsewhere in the command.
 Default: the input's name bracketed by "#"; e.g. for an input named "foo" the default replacement-key is "#foo#".
         - **provides-value-for-command-input** - The name of a Command Input, which will receive its value from this input.
         - **provides-files-for-command-mount** - The name of a Command Mount, which will receive files from this input.
-        - **derived-from-wrapper-input** - Name of an XNAT input which is a "parent" to this input.
+        - **derived-from-wrapper-input** - Name of a Wrapper input which is a "parent" to this input.
+See [Deriving values](#deriving-values).
-        - **derived-from-xnat-object-property** - Name of an XNAT input which is a "parent" to this input.
+        - **derived-from-xnat-object-property** - Property of an XNAT object that will be used for the value of this input.
+See [Deriving values](#deriving-values).
-    - **output-handlers** - A list of [XNAT output handlers](#xnat-output-handling).
+    - **output-handlers** - A list of [output handlers](#output-handling).
 You use these to instruct the container service how and where to upload your container's outputs.
         - **name**
         - **type** - The type of object that will be created in XNAT.
 Currently only `"Resource"` is accepted.
         - **accepts-command-output** - The name of a [command output](#command-outputs) whose files will be handled.
-        - **as-a-child-of-wrapper-input** - The name of an [XNAT input](#xnat-inputs)—either external or derived—that refers to an XNAT object.
+        - **as-a-child-of-wrapper-input** - The name of a [wrapper input](#wrapper-inputs)—either external or derived—that refers to an XNAT object.
 The output files will be uploaded as a new child of that object.
         - **label** - The label of the new Resource that will be created from these files.